alphons/WebFormBuilder/README.md

 2. Ensure that the `form-container` is present in the HTML structure.
 3. Load the page, and the script will automatically fetch the form configuration and generate the form inside the container.

+## TODO
+ 1. make options work for ranges
+ 2. make options work for ranges for tel input
+ 3. make options work for other input elements

 ## License

 This project is licensed under the MIT License.